Misty knows hardship, but she also knows how to turn things around.

 She returned to Georgia, her home, but had nowhere to live.
 She slept in her car as she sought shelter and employment.

-She utilized the United Way funded Showering Program at Open Door Community House for a few weeks to take care of her personal hygiene needs so that she would be presentable for job interviews.
-She connected with transitional housing in the Virginia D. Jackson Home for Women, another United Way funded program at Open Door Community House.
+To take care of her personal hygiene needs so that she could be presentable for job interviews, she utilized a United Way funded program at Open Door Community House for a few weeks that allows people experiencing homelessness to take showers.
+She connected with transitional housing through another United Way funded program at Open Door.
 Things were looking up, but she still wasn’t feeling like herself.
-She was immediately linked to counseling services through The Pastoral Institute to help with her depression.
+She was immediately linked to counseling services to help with her depression.

 Soon, she was ready and more than willing to get a job and move forward.
-She participated in customer service training offered by the Open Door Institute where she gained the necessary skills to obtain employment.
+She participated in customer service training where she gained the necessary skills to obtain employment.
 She found a job, is currently working, and will soon by moving into her own housing!